 What happens if I don’t complete the training?

-Policy language endorsed by the Provost’s Advisory Group on Sexual Assault and Misconduct states that employees who do not complete the training will not be eligible for general wage adjustments or performance pay increases.
-This policy is currently under review.
+Employees who do not complete the training will not be eligible for general wage adjustments or performance pay increases.

 What if an employee I supervise does not complete the training?